 A good balance of individual and team rewards that align with the overall strategy and culture is a good place to start.
 For some corporate cultures and performance environments, bonuses aimed at charities and team events can certainly play a role in increasing employee engagement levels.

-Beware however to make sure that your high performers feel like their goals and accountabilities are clear and that their individual contribution is being fairly valued and rewarded.
 To maintain high levels of employee engagement, your top performers must believe that if they contribute to the organization’s success, they will be fairly recognized and rewarded considering the value they bring to the organization.